Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Introduction

-In nonisothermal multiphase flow, viscosities, densities, mobilities, and capillary laws may all depend on temperature, and both thermodynamic analyses and experiments show that capillary pressure itself can vary with temperature \cite{HassanizadehGray1993,SheSleep1998,Jurak2019,Standnes2021,Miller2019}.
-The relevant state space is therefore no longer the saturation simplex alone, but an augmented space in which saturation and temperature evolve together.
+In nonisothermal multiphase flow, viscosities, densities, mobilities, and capillary laws depend on temperature.
+Thermodynamic analyses and experiments also show that capillary pressure itself can vary with temperature \cite{HassanizadehGray1993,SheSleep1998,Jurak2019,Standnes2021,Miller2019}.
+The relevant state domain is therefore no longer the saturation simplex alone, but an augmented domain in which saturation and temperature evolve together.

 This shift changes the exactness question in an essential way.
-In the isothermal theory, one asks whether the mobility-weighted capillary contribution is integrable on saturation space.
-In the nonisothermal theory, one must ask whether the corresponding state-space contribution is integrable on the full augmented manifold of saturation and temperature.
+In the isothermal theory, one asks whether the mobility-weighted capillary contribution is integrable on saturation domain.
+In the nonisothermal theory, one must ask whether the corresponding contribution is integrable on the full saturation--temperature state domain.
 The classical compatibility requirement on each fixed-temperature saturation slice remains part of the answer, but it is no longer sufficient.
-One must also impose a genuinely nonisothermal compatibility between saturation variations and temperature variations.
-As a result, a system may remain exact on every fixed-temperature slice and still fail to admit a globally exact reduction once thermal evolution is included.
-When this augmented-state compatibility fails, one may still introduce a global-pressure-type reduced formulation, but it is no longer exactly equivalent to the original phase-pressure system in the Total-Differential sense \cite{Chavent2009,DiChiara2010}.
+A system may remain exact on every fixed-temperature slice and still fail to admit a globally exact nonisothermal reduction once thermal evolution is included.
+Conversely, the loss of exactness can be diagnosed by separating saturation-sector incompatibility from genuinely mixed saturation–temperature incompatibility.

-This is the central mathematical point of the paper: nonisothermal exactness is a closure property on the augmented state space, not merely a temperature-indexed family of saturation-space conditions.
-The classical isothermal requirement reappears as the restriction of this broader criterion to fixed-temperature slices, while the additional mixed compatibility determines whether exactness survives under thermal evolution.
-The precise form of this augmented-state criterion is developed later in Sec.~\ref{sec:thermal_gtd}.
+The key observation is that nonisothermal global-pressure exactness is governed by the coupled saturation--temperature state domain as a whole; it cannot be deduced solely from exactness tests on individual fixed-temperature saturation slices.
+Thus, the novelty is not the general idea of global pressure or the standard calculus fact that a conservative vector field admits a scalar potential.
+Rather, the new contribution is the identification of the mobility-weighted capillary field appropriate to temperature-dependent multiphase capillary data and the resulting mixed compatibility condition.
+The classical isothermal condition reappears as the restriction of the broader criterion to fixed-temperature slices, while the additional mixed compatibility determines whether those slice-wise potentials can be assembled into a single nonisothermal global-pressure potential.
+The precise augmented-state criterion is developed in Sec.~\ref{sec:thermal_gtd}.